MrJJimenez/Super-Resolution-of-Sentinel-2-Low-Resolution/README.md

 This project implements **single-image super-resolution** for Sentinel-2 satellite imagery using **Residual Dense Convolutional Neural Networks (RDCNNs)**.
 The goal is to enhance the spatial resolution of Sentinel-2's lower-resolution spectral bands (20m and 60m) by leveraging information from the higher-resolution 10m bands.

 ## Quick Start

+You can fully train and reproduce this implementation using Google Colab.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MrJJimenez/Super-Resolution-of-Sentinel-2-Low-Resolution/blob/main/training/training.ipynb)

 > **_NOTE_**: This project is still in progress.